rbwinslow/hq/README.md

 ## Contributing to `hq`

-`hq` is tested against Python 2.7 and recent generations of Python 3 (3.4 and 3.5, as of this writing).
+`hq` is tested against Pythons 3.5 through 3.9.
 The file structure and `setup.py` script for the project are based on [this blog post](https://gehrcke.de/2014/02/distributing-a-python-command-line-application/).

 `hq`'s dependencies are split into a "base" file, the subset needed to run the application, and a "dev" file providing the tools necessary to run tests and the like.
 To do development: